Mathematics

 Math Week

-Our students enjoy solving and creating Math puzzles and games inside and outside classrooms.
-Every year, senior students create their Math puzzles, riddles and games for their classmates to solve.
-Through the creation process, students apply knowledge and skills to build, adapt, categorize, explain and interpret Math concepts.
+Our students enjoy solving and creating Math puzzles and games inside and outside the classrooms.
+Every year, students create Math puzzles, riddles and games for their classmates to solve.
+Through creation, students apply knowledge and skills to build, adapt, categorise, explain and interpret Math concepts.

 Manipulatives for Learning

-Manipulatives are widely used in our Math lessons because we believe our children are intuitive learners and through hands-on activities, young children develop cognitively their own number sense and spatial sense.
+Manipulatives are widely used in our Math lessons because we believe our children are intuitive learners.
+Through hands-on activities, young children cognitively develop their own number sense and spatial sense.

 IT in Math